openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 There are three types of measures:

-1. __OpenStudio Measures__ are run on the OSM model before it is converted to an IDF.
+1. __OpenStudio Measures__ are run on the OpenStudio Model file before it is converted to an EnergyPlus Input Data File (IDF).
-2. __EnergyPlus Measures__ can be run on the IDF file before it is handed to EnergyPlus.
+2. __EnergyPlus Measures__ can be run on the IDF before it is handed to EnergyPlus.
 3. __Reporting Measures__ produce reports to chart results, provide quality assurance, and quality control on models.

 [![Measures Tab](img/create_model/measures.png "Click to view")](img/create_model/measures.png)

 *Above: Select measures from the library and drag them into the correct drop zone.*

-By selecting the measure and selecting the right "Edit" tab, inputs for the measure can be entered and adjusted.
+By selecting the measure and selecting the right panel Edit tab, inputs for the measure can be entered and adjusted.

 [![Measures Tab Fields](img/create_model/measures1.png "Click to view")](img/create_model/measures1.png)